exercism/javascript/exercises/gigasecond/README.md

 # Gigasecond

-Calculate the moment when someone has lived for 10^9 seconds.
+Given a moment, determine the moment that would be after a gigasecond has passed.

 A gigasecond is 10^9 (1,000,000,000) seconds.

 ## Setup

-Go through the setup instructions for Javascript to install the necessary dependencies:
+Go through the setup instructions for Javascript to install the necessary
+dependencies:

 [https://exercism.io/tracks/javascript/installation](https://exercism.io/tracks/javascript/installation)